Decentralized-ID/decentralized-id.github.io/unsorted/organizations/organization.md

 * [Testing the fitness of your organisation's preparedness for data](https://www.mydigitalfootprint.com/2021/08/testing-fitness-of-your-organisations.html) MyDigitalFootprint
   > How do you determine if your new company is addressing the underlying issues that hold back data from being what they imagine it can be?
 * [Global Survey Findings: Current state of SSI](https://iiw.idcommons.net/12O/_Global_Survey_Findings:_Current_state_of_SSI) by Gabriella Laatikainen, Ravikant Agrawal
+* [Working Spaces Are Ecosystems Too!](https://www.youtube.com/watch?v=MfBoUDNcyW4) Autumn Watkinson 2022-03-23 Trust over IP Foundation
+  > An ecosystem is a community of living organisms interacting with each other and their physical environment.
+When you hear that definition, you might priture a pristine nature landscape, but that definition can also apply to how businesses, individual or organization interact with one and other.
+This talk is about natural ecosystem and how we can adapt nature's lessons to our industry ecosystems.

 * [https://www.youtube.com/watch?v=lYb9bUyIPEw](https://www.youtube.com/watch?v=lYb9bUyIPEw)